AndersGiovanni/worker_vs_gpt/README.md

 Next, execute the script: `python -m src.worker_vs_gpt.__main__`

-### Few-shot with contrastive pre-training using SetFit
+### Few-shot with contrastive pre-training using SetFit (additional experiment, not included in the paper)

 In `src/worker_vs_gpt/conf/setfit.yaml` you find the configuration file with variables to change: